 “Have your filling pre-made, your wrappers in front of you, and little spoons and chopsticks ready.”
 Mise en place, the process of having all your ingredients prepared and organized and set in order, is how professional chefs are able to cook quickly and consistently.
 This technique is especially important for making lots of dumplings.

 “You definitely need more than one person with you to make dumplings,” Jew says, adding that, “It’s one of those things where you gossip and make dumplings together.
 You catch up with each other.”

 “Try to be patient because it takes a lot of muscle memory and repetition to add just the right amount of filling and then seal each dumpling,” he says.
 Pro Tip: Don’t overstuff your dumplings because they won’t seal properly.

 “The traditional combination of pork and shrimp are tried-and-true, but this is a great opportunity to use extra meat you may have leftover from last night’s dinner.
 For example, if you have ground beef, you shouldn’t be scared to adapt a recipe to use the excess ground beef in the dumpling.”

 It’s All About the Sauce

-“The good thing about a dumpling party is the chance to use a variety of sauces.”
-I like dumplings in soup,” he says, “but I also like them plain with just black vinegar and ginger.
+“The good thing about a dumpling party is the chance to use a variety of sauces,” he says, “but I also like them plain with just black vinegar and ginger.
 Have a lot of diverse toppings and sauces — and applications such as in soup or rice — to complement them makes it fun.
 The one thing about Chinese food that I’ve always appreciated is that it’s made for groups, but it’s also a very individual process to find the right combination.”

 Don’t Forget the Tunes